Deborah Westmoreland – Being Knowing Being

 Renate: Well, it is said, "The seer and the seen is not separated."
-And I am not separated from the glass I'm touching? [reaches for the glass of water on the table] Is it through the senses I'm not separated?
+And I am not separated from the glass I'm touching?
+Is it through the senses I'm not separated?

 Renate: In this moment Deborah, is there an outside world happening?